• Recipe Index

 • 1 tablespoon olive oil

-• ⅓ cup finely diced yellow or white onion, (you need between ⅓ and ½ of a small onion for that)
+• ⅓ cup finely diced yellow or white onion (you need between ⅓ and ½ of a small onion for that)

 • 2 large garlic cloves, peeled and minced or pressed through a garlic press

-• 2 cups canned crushed tomatoes (~18 ounces)
+• 2 cups canned crushed tomatoes (about 18 ounces)

 • ½ cup packed fresh basil leaves, finely chopped